weeco/documentation/docs/features/kubernetes-additional-config.md

 ---
-title: Using configuration parameters with a Custom Resource
+title: Custom configuration in Kubernetes
-order: 5
+sidebar_position: 4
 ---
 # Using configuration parameters with a Custom Resource